 chess program that exists.
 More versions are to come in the future.
 I started developing the program in CLI C++ v8.0 (with Visual Studio 2008) and I named it "Huo Chess" for personal reasons.
-The latest version (v0.95) is developed in C#.
+The latest version (v0.980) is developed in C#.

 The program is also distributed via

 For a tutorial on how to develop a chess software application on your own see

 This tutorial series is based on the Huo Chess and it is written by the creator of Huo Chess himself (that is, me - Spiros Kakos).

 http://www.benlo.com/microchess/microchess1.html)…something I believe no one will ever match!

 Huo Chess plays decent chess and has managed to draw Microchess, but unfortunately will probably lose if it plays with Garry Kasparov :) Its algorithm can be used to study the underlying logic of a chess program or as a basis for your own chess program.

 For games played by Huo Chess and for an analytical explanation of its underlying logic, see

 http://www.codeproject.com/KB/game/cpp_microchess.aspx.
 The program is heavily commented in plain English (some Greek exist also) and someone can easily understand how it works (especially

 Please contact me via email or through the Discussions section of the project for questions regarding the source code or the algorithm of Huo Chess.